philiip11/Q-Weather/README.md

 # Q-Weather
-Shows the weather for next 40 hours or so on your Das Keyboard 4Q
+Shows the weather for next 40 hours or so on your Das Keyboard 4Q or 5Q

 This will work even if your company uses a proxy that the q software doesn't work with.